-In November, 2011, the English Department met with local high schools and CSUs to compare and discuss college a variety of topics, including assessment and placement.
-The participants worked to align curriculum and Moorpark English faculty discussed innovations to ease transition from high school to college composition classes.
-For example, students who met specific criteria would be qualified to skip the placement process and enroll directly in English M01A if they choose.
+In November 2011, the English Department held its annual Transitions Workshop meeting with local high school, adult school, and CSU faculty to discuss and compare a variety of topics, including assessment and placement.
+The participants worked together to align curriculum intersegmentally, and Moorpark English faculty discussed innovations to ease transition from high school to college composition classes.
+For example, the Department agreed that students who met specific criteria (specifically, successful completion of the Expository Reading and Writing course in high school) would be allowed to bypass the placement process and enroll directly in English M01A if they choose.
 (Evidence: minutes/notes from the meeting)

-Based on department discussions, and meetings with faculty from local high schools, CSUs and adult schools, about the self-assessment process, in Fall 2012/Spring 2013, English faculty began creating sample English papers at different grade levels for English M01A.
-There will be a link from the student self-placement exam to the department website, where the sample papers will be maintained.
-This will help inform students of faculty expectations regarding quality of writing at each course level as students make their self-placement decision.
+Based on department discussions and the Transitions Workshop, in Fall 2012/Spring 2013, English faculty decided to create sample English M01A papers at different grade levels (A, B, C).
+These papers will be posted on the Department website, along with the placement process.
+These papers will help inform students of faculty expectations regarding quality of writing in English M01A as students make their self-placement decision.
 (Evidence: emails, meeting minutes, sample papers)

-At the end of Spring 2013, the English Department will analyze Spring 2012 and Spring 2013 completion data to gain a larger sample size and to compare spring results versus fall results to verify consistency and accuracy of the data.
+In Spring 2013, the English Department is analyzing placemnt, enrollment, completion, and success data to gain a larger sample size and more specific results to verify consistency and accuracy of the data.